Components -> Macro -> Protein

 Consuming too much protein can potentially be harmful to certain individuals, particularly those with pre-existing kidney issues.
 Excessive protein intake may also lead to dehydration and nutrient deficiencies.
 It's important to consume protein within recommended dietary guidelines to avoid any potential negative effects.

 If your protein intake is low, you may experience muscle weakness, fatigue, slow wound healing, and a weakened immune system.
-It's important to include good sources of protein in your diet such as lean meats, poultry, fish, eggs, dairy products, legumes, nuts, and seeds to meet your body's protein needs.
+It's important to include good sources of protein in your diet in order to meet your body's protein needs.

-Vegans can get their protein intake from a variety of plant-based sources such as lentils, chickpeas, black beans, quinoa, tofu, tempeh, seeds, nuts, and certain grains like amaranth and buckwheat.
+Vegans can get their protein intake from a variety of plant-based sources such as lentils, chickpeas, black beans, quinoa, tofu, tempeh, seeds, nuts, and certain grains.
 Combining different plant-based protein sources throughout the day can provide all the essential amino acids needed for a well-rounded vegan diet.

 Protein Daily Requirement Calculator